 Human activities and high water flow have led to accelerated erosion along the Huron River.
 Shoreline erosion causes issues including loss of park land along the river, destabilization of infrastructure, and damaged wildlife habitat when the suspended sediment is deposited downriver.
 Installing a buffer between the shoreline and flowing water can restore these areas and avoid further damage.
 Reestablishing vegetation is also extremely important to reduce soil erosion.

-In 2022, GIVE 365 conducted shoreline restoration projects in partnership with the Washtenaw County Water Resources Commissioner's Office at Gallup Park and Island park.
+In 2022, GIVE 365 started shoreline restoration projects in partnership with the Washtenaw County Water Resources Commissioner's Office at Gallup Park and Island park.
 These restoration projects included removing some of the existing non-native vegetation.
 Erosion-control material made from compostable straw and coconut was installed to cover the ground.
 At Gallup Park, a coconut coir log was installed in the water, along the shoreline.
 Native plants were planted into these materials, along with native seed that was scattered over the area in both parks.
 These areas will be monitored to determine successfulness and additional shoreline areas will be considered for restoration.

-The two city owned Golf courses, Leslie Park Golf Course and Huron Hills Golf Course, have incorporated sustainable design through several large, streambank stabilization projects:
+Huron Hills Golf Course, have incorporated sustainable design through several large, streambank stabilization projects:

 In the fall of 2020, construction started on the Huron Hills Golf Course project that resurfaced a historic creek, now called Benz Creek, to address flooding and water-quality issues.
-You can read more about the background of this project here or view the project summary and outcomes here.
+You can read more about the background of this project here or view the project summary and outcomes

 Additionally, in 2013, a streambank stabilization project through Leslie Park Golf Course also created positive environmental impacts.
 The efforts made have earned Leslie Park Golf Course certified as an "Audubon Cooperative Sanctuary golf course" for achieving a high standard in environmental quality.
-Read more about this honor here
+Read more about this honor

 Integrated Pest Management

 Natural Area Preservation staff manage the parks Integrated Pest Management system.
 To learn more about what this is and what pests and invasive plants are being managed within Ann Arbor parks, view Ann Arbor's Integrated Pest Management (IPM) system for city parks.
-The City of Ann Arbor also shares some general information about citywide Integrated Pest Management.
+The City of Ann Arbor also shares some general information about

 Solar Power

-In June 2022, Ann Arbor City Council passed a resolution to purchase and install solar power systems at nine city sites.
-These sites include Buhr Park, Cobblestone Farm, and Burns Park Senior Center, among others.
+resolution to purchase and install solar power systems at nine city sites.
+These sites include Buhr Park, Cobblestone Farm, and the Ann Arbor Senior Center, among others.
+Solar installations were installed at the Ann Arbor Senior Center and at Fuller Park in 2024.
+As of summer 2024 this project is well underway.